-A host may also be automatically disabled by the Tertiary Manager software.
+A host may also automatically disabled by the Tertiary Manager software.
 This is done if the version of software on the client does not match the MDC.
 When the software on the client, or MDC, is updated then the fsddmconfig(1) command can be used to re-enable the host.
-The host may also be disabled when there are communication issues with the mover running on that host and the MDC.
-For this scenario, the software will continuously try to repair itself.